Library information: 214-768-3813

-Megan works with Advertising, Arts Administration and Arts Entrepreneurship (AMAE), Communication Studies, and Journalism, providing reference, information literacy instruction, and collection development for those programs.
+Megan works from the Fondren Library with Advertising, Arts Administration and Arts Entrepreneurship (AMAE), Communication Studies, and Journalism, providing reference, information literacy instruction, and collection development for those programs.
 Before coming to SMU, Megan worked as the head librarian at The Art Institute of Fort Worth, a commercial arts college.
 She also did work for the Norwick Center for Digital Services at SMU as well as for the Modern Art Museum of Fort Worth library.
 She has an MLIS from the University of North Texas (2013) and an MM from Yale University (2002).
 Her areas of professional interest include instructional design and library marketing and outreach.

 214-768-1856 | firstname.lastname@example.org

 Pamela joined the Hamon Arts Library in October 2012.
 Her duties include collection development, reference, and bibliographic instruction in addition to liaison work with the music faculty in the Meadows School of the Arts.
 Prior to coming to SMU, she worked as the Jazz Studies Librarian and taught the graduate course, Intro to Music Bibliography in the Jacobs School of Music at Indiana University in Bloomington.
 Pamela earned a MM in Performance (Double Bass) from Northwestern University and the dual degree MA in Musicology/ MLS (Music Librarianship Specialization) from Indiana University.
 Her librarianship interests include areas of digitization and access--especially for special collections-- and digital humanities.
 Musical research interests include fourteenth-century polyphony, particularly in the music of Guillaume de Machaut.

 LaGail Davis, General Operations Manager